smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 The `LOG_LEVEL` environment variable determines both what is printed on the screen and what is written to the log file.

 The available options are:
+- `"trace"`: Used only in development, off by default and not accessible on production builds.
 - `"debug"`: Useful for forensic debugging of issues.
 - `"info"`: High level informational messages.
 - `"warn"`: Something unexpected happened that might need non-urgent action.
 Node operators should check these once in a while to see whether anything stands out (e.g. deprecation warnings).
 - `"error"`: Something bad happened.
-Node operators might need to take urgent action based on this error.
+Node operators might need to take urgent action based on this error (e.g. eth node became inaccessible).
-- `"panic"`: Something very bad happened.
-Node operators should take immediate action to fix this.
+- `"crit"`: A critical error occured.
+Node operators should take immediate action to fix this (e.g. node was not able to open a network socket).
+- `"panic"`:An unrecoverable problem was encountered that was unexpected.
+Node operators should try to restart their nodes, and notify Chainlink team of a bug.
 - `"fatal"`: An unrecoverable problem was encountered and the node had to exit.

 ### LOG_SQL